-The project site is located within a quarter mile of several local transit lines including Muni lines 12, 14, 14R, 48, 49, and 67.
-The proposed project would be expected to generate 171 daily transit trips, including 21 during the p.m. peak hour.
-Given the wide availability of nearby transit, the addition of 21 p.m. peak hour transit trips would be accommodated by existing capacity.
+The project site is located within a quarter mile of several local transit lines including Muni lines 8 Bayshore, 8AX Bayshore A Express, 8BX Bayshore B Express, 12 Folsom/Pacific, 14X Mission Express, 27 Bryant, 30 Stockton, 45 Union/Stockton and 47 Van Ness.
+The proposed project would be expected to generate 18 daily transit trips, including three during the p.m. peak hour.
+Given the wide availability of nearby transit, the addition of three p.m. peak hour transit trips would be accommodated by existing capacity.
 As such, the proposed project would not result in unacceptable levels of transit service or cause a substantial increase in delays or operating costs such that significant adverse impacts in transit service could result.

-Each of the rezoning options in the Eastern Neighborhoods PEIR identified significant and unavoidable cumulative impacts relating to increases in transit ridership on Muni lines, with the Preferred Project having significant impacts on seven lines.
-Of those lines, the project site is located within a quarter-mile of Muni lines 48-Quintara and 49-Van Ness/Mission.
-The proposed project would not contribute considerably to these conditions as its minor contribution of 21 p.m. peak hour transit trips would not be a substantial proportion of the overall additional transit volume generated by Eastern Neighborhood projects.
-The proposed project would not result in any significant cumulative transit impacts.
+Each of the rezoning options in the Eastern Neighborhoods PEIR identified significant and unavoidable cumulative impacts relating to increases in transit ridership on Muni lines, with the Preferred Project having significant impacts on seven bus routes.
+The project site is not located within a quarter-mile of any of these seven Muni lines.
+Therefore, the proposed project would not contribute considerably to the overall additional transit volume generated by Eastern Neighborhood projects.
+The proposed project would also not contribute considerably to 2035 cumulative transit conditions and thus would not result in any significant cumulative transit impacts.